singer-io/getting-started/docs/BROKER_SPEC.md

 ## Context

-The Singer specification is pretty mature and allow a lot of end-users to extract and load data from one source to a specific target very simply, and allow developer to easily implement new taps without worrying about targets and vice-versa.
+The Singer specification is pretty mature and allows a lot of end-users to extract and load data from one source to a specific target very simply, and allows developers to easily implement new taps without worrying about targets and vice-versa.

 However, it is not straightforward, as of now, to run Singer channels (taps + targets) in a production environment.
-Because logs and metrics, by default when using the [singer-python](https://github.com/singer-io/singer-python) lib, are send to [stderr](https://github.com/singer-io/singer-python/blob/master/singer/logging.conf#L12), it is very difficult and not straightforward to get to them to exploit them.
+Because logs and metrics, by default when using the [singer-python](https://github.com/singer-io/singer-python) lib, are send to [stderr](https://github.com/singer-io/singer-python/blob/master/singer/logging.conf#L12), it is very difficult and not straightforward to get to them and exploit them.

 To bring the specification one step further, we need to improve on this point.
 One possible implementation to resolve this problem, would be the implementation of a *broker* type and *LOG* messages into the specification.